Japanese architect Shigeru Ban awarded 2014 Pritzker prize

-The Pritzker Architecture Prize was created by the late Jay A. Pritzker and his wife, Cindy, in 1979 to honour the world's most innovative architects.
+The Pritzker Architecture Prize was created by the late Jay A. Pritzker and his wife, Cindy, in 1979 to honor the world's most innovative architects.

 Ban is perhaps best distinguished for his breezy, economical designs such as the Centre Pompidou museum in Metz, France, with its undulating white roof supported by wooden latticework.
 His works are known for using low-cost materials that are often locally sourced.